Journey Botswana: New Safaris Are Lessons in Ecology

-Wilderness Safaris, which manages more than two million acres of land in six countries, was selected by National Geographic Traveler and Conservation International to receive the 2003 World Legacy Award as best
+Wilderness Safaris, which manages more than two million acres of land in six countries, was selected by National Geographic Traveler and Conservation International to receive a World Legacy Award as best

 in the world for wildlife travel.
-Wilderness also received the 2003 ASTA Environmental Award for outstanding achievements in preservation—including white rhino relocation.
+Wilderness has also received ASTA Environmental Award for outstanding achievements in preservation — including white rhino relocation.
 Inspired by a visit from Paul Newman, Wilderness initiated

 a “Children in the Wilderness” program.
 Needy kids from rural Botswana are brought to one of the camps for a week to learn about wildlife they would otherwise never see.
 They are also taught environmental management, geography,